patx/micropie/README.md

 pip install jinja2 multipart
 ```

 By default MicroPie will use the `json` library from Python's standard library.
 If you need faster performance you can use `orjson`.
 MicroPie *will* use `orjson` *if installed* by default.
 If it is not installed, MicroPie will fallback to `json`.
 This means with or without `orjson` installed MicroPie will still handle JSON requests/responses the same.
-To install `orjson` and take advantage of it's performance, use:
+To install `orjson` and take advantage of its performance, use:
 ```bash
 pip install orjson
 ```

 ### **Install an ASGI Web Server**
-In order to test and deploy your apps you will need a ASGI web server like Uvicorn, Hypercorn or Daphne.
+In order to test and deploy your apps you will need an ASGI web server like Uvicorn, Hypercorn, or Daphne.

 If you installed `micropie[all]` Uvicorn *should* be ready to use.
 If you didn't install all of MicroPie's optional dependencies, use:
 ```bash